sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 .. math:: d = \frac{\bar{X}_1 - \bar{X}_2}{\hat{\sigma}_p}

 where :math:`\hat\sigma_p` is the exact same pooled standard deviation measure that appears in the *t*-test.
-Thit is the most commonly used version of Cohen’s *d* when applied to the outcome of a Student *t*-test, and is the one provided in jamovi.
+This is the most commonly used version of Cohen’s *d* when applied to the outcome of a Student *t*-test, and is the one provided in jamovi.
 It is sometimes referred to as Hedges’ *g* statistic (:ref:`Hedges, 1981 <Hedges_1981>`).